curvenote/connect/README.md

 # curvenote/connect

-Communicate with webpages in iframes that want to receive Jupyter notebook outputs
+Communicate with webpages in iframes that want to receive content to render

 ## In a host page